cjbreaux/beep-boop/README.md

 ## Technologies Used

-This site utilizes JavaScript, jQuery slim v3.3.1, Bootstrap v4.2.1, and a custom CSS stylesheet.
+This site utilizes JavaScript, jQuery v3.3.1, Bootstrap v4.2.1, and a custom CSS stylesheet.

 ### License